-Expenditure Type Description Allowable Not Allowable Extra-curricular Athletics/Athletic Awards/Yearbooks X Security or Engineer - Only allowable if working for allowable program; no other activities can be Х charged to OT, and if other activities exist, must Λ Extra-curricular split cost across programs Admission fees and bus service for field trips tied directly to classroom curriculum, program Χ Field tripe curriculum, and/or concrete skills (not recreational Field trips or solely culminating activities) X Field trips College Readiness tours (local travel) Non-local student travel: Only if it can be ^ demonstrated that: 1) the skills and activities the students would be learning and doing are unique to that particular space and could not be replicated on-site or at a closer location; 2) costs X are necessary and reasonable; 3) trip activities and objectives tie directly to classroom or program Field trips curriculum Field trips Field Trips- amusement or water parks.
-X • Food for staff activities - Professional development working lunches only in the case where it is disruptive to the activity and/or not feasible to release for lunch.
-Must have X documentation (i.e. agenda) reflecting working lunch.
-Cost must be reasonable (between \$8-\$12 Food per person).
-No snacks and no breakfast.
-Food Food for parent activities.
-X Food Food for student activities.
-X Instruction Formative and interim assessments Х Supplies and materials that supplement V Instruction instructional program (workbooks, audio/video, Х Instruction software, periodicals) Instructional materials (Additional or supplemental Instruction textbooks, not adopted textbooks) Χ manuchom Licenses for software or curriculum used by school (Plato or Upward Bound membership are Х Instruction examples of allowable expenditures) Λ Instruction Tutoring Х Salaries and Benefits: Additional core curriculum Instruction or grade level teachers to reduce class size X Salaries and Benefits: Classroom Instruction paraprofessionals and instructional substitutes X Instruction Student Stipends Х Instruction Replacement of Quota Teachers X Other Per-diem - follow district guidelines Х ^ Other Alcohol beverages ^ Х Outer Banquets/Award ^ Programs/Carnivals/Luncheons/Brunches/Parties/ Х Other Picnics ^ 2 3 Bereavement or congratulatory cards, flowers or Other gifts Х Decorations/flowers Х Otner Decorations/flowers Other Other Employee incentive or recognition gifts X
+Expenditure Type Description Allowable Not Allowable Extra-curricular Athletics/AthleticAwards/Yearbooks Χ Extra-curricular Security or Engineer - Only allowable if working for allowable program; no other activities can be charged to OT, and if other activities exist, must split cost across programs Х Field trips Admission fees and bus service for field trips tied directly to classroom curriculum, program curriculum, and/or concrete skills (not recreational or solely culminating activities) X Field trips College Readiness tours (local travel) X Field trips Non-local student travel: Only if it can be demonstrated that: 1) the skills and activities the students would be learning and doing are unique to that particular space and could not be replicated on-site or at a closer location; 2) costs are necessary and reasonable; 3) trip activities and objectives tie directly to classroom or program curriculum X Field trips Field Trips- amusement or water parks. Х Food Food for parent activities. Х Food Food for student activities. Х Instruction Formative and interim assessments Х Instruction Supplies and materials that supplement instructional program (workbooks, audio/video, software, periodicals) Х Instruction Instructional materials (Additional or supplemental textbooks, not adopted textbooks) Χ Instruction Licenses for software or curriculum used by school (Plato or Upward Bound membership are examples of allowable expenditures) X Instruction Tutoring Х Instruction Salaries and Benefits: Additional core curriculum or grade level teachers to reduce class size Х Instruction Salaries and Benefits: Classroom paraprofessionals and instructional substitutes Х Instruction Student Stipends Χ Other Per-diem - follow district guidelines Χ Other Alcohol beverages Χ Other Banquets/Award Programs/Carnivals/Luncheons/Brunches/Parties/ Picnics Х Other Bereavement or congratulatory cards, flowers or gifts Х Other Decorations/flowers X Other Employee incentive or recognition gifts X Other Fund Raiser Support - No food, door prizes, equipment or other materials for fundraisers Х Other Gift Certificates/Gift Cards X Other Graduation activities/materials X Other Incentives or rewards for students or parents Χ Other Non-classroom furniture Χ Other Raffles/door prizes Х Other Theater Systems/Auditorium Installations X